Chasing1020/Chasing1020.github.io/post/my-cs-learning-route/index.md

 # 7. Compilers

 1.   [《compilers principles techniques and tools》](http://ce.sharif.edu/courses/94-95/1/ce414-2/resources/root/Text%20Books/Compiler%20Design/Alfred%20V.%20Aho,%20Monica%20S.%20Lam,%20Ravi%20Sethi,%20Jeffrey%20D.%20Ullman-Compilers%20-%20Principles,%20Techniques,%20and%20Tools-Pearson_Addison%20Wesley%20(2006).pdf): Known as the "Dragon Book" of compilation principles books, it is recommended to patiently watch online classes little by little to break through, and this may be the only book I recommend reading the Chinese version, because the difficulty is too great.
-2.   [《Writing An Interpreter In Go》](https://book.douban.com/subject/27034273/)：Interpreter written in Go language, which can be used as a supplementary reading material.
+2.   [《Writing An Interpreter In Go》](https://book.douban.com/subject/27034273/): Interpreter written in Go language, which can be used as a supplementary reading material.